 - 9) In all cases, we will expect applicants to provide as much information as possible about the site upon submission.
 You will need to be clear about your development proposal in order to help us decide who else should be consulted. - 10) As a minimum, we will require: - a description and summary of the proposals; - a site location plan and stated site area; and - Wherever possible we would recommend the applicant provides the following: - photographs of the site and drawings of the proposals; and - any supporting documents, surveys, statements etc. - 11) Please note, for post application advice, as a minimum, we require a set of revised plans before we will engage this service with you.
 If no revised plans are provided, then we will close the application and any fee paid will be returned. - 12) The issues, depending on the information you provide, are likely to include: - The constraints on the site.
-For example, is the building listed; is the development site in a conservation area; is there a flood risk; are there any national or local designations etc. - The key planning consideration and merits of the scheme. - Possible obligations on you as the developer, e.g., the provision of infrastructure, affordable housing etc.; and - Validation requirements. - 13) We will aim to respond to you within 6 weeks of submission, however the timescale will vary depending on the complexity of the proposal.
-Once we have given you a written response, no further advice will be given unless otherwise stated by the officer.
-Any further advice will be charged at the hourly rate. - 14) A meeting with the case officer can be requested, and in some instances may be deemed necessary, but it is the decision of the case officer as to whether a meeting will be held.
+For example, is the building listed; is the development site in a conservation area; is there a flood risk; are there any national or local designations etc. - The key planning consideration and merits of the scheme. - Possible obligations on you as the developer, e.g., the provision of infrastructure, affordable housing etc.; and - Validation requirements. - 13) We will aim to respond to you within 6 weeks of submission, however the timescale will vary depending on the complexity of the proposal and the agreed deliverables.
+Once we have given you a response, no further advice will be given unless otherwise stated by the officer.
+Any further advice will be charged at the hourly rate. - 14) Please note, should a written response be requested as the initial deliverable then a further online meeting with the case officer can be requested, and in some instances may be deemed necessary, but it is the decision of the case officer as to whether a meeting will be held.
 Other specialist officers may also be in attendance at any necessary meeting, and their time would be charged accordingly.
-Please note that having a meeting with the case officer may mean that the final response is not provided within 6 weeks of submission.
+Please note that having a meeting with the case officer may mean that the final written response is not provided within 6 weeks of submission.